"We showed up and we are willing.

 I feel strongly that women who come Home to themselves, connected with their Soul and authentic feminine power, held by a community of women - elders, sisters, friends -, clear on their boundaries, can play a crucial role in reinstating healthy, sacred relationships with their intimate partners, with men in their communities and in the world.

-What if we women start calling men to their heart and soul, rather than blaming, shaming and punishing them, help them remember by witnessing them and by calling them by their real names, holding the highest vision for their authentic masculine presence.
+What if we women start calling men to their heart and soul (and this is not to say that men don’t hear that call but many are not able to due to conditioning and the burdens the current paradigm place on their shoulders), rather than blaming, shaming and punishing them, help them remember by witnessing them and by calling them by their real names, holding the highest vision for their authentic masculine presence.
 They need this and we need them.
 What if we women start voicing this to the world, to the men?

 A call for the reunion, call for the communion and the Earth will hold us all...